lockss/lockss-rtd-manual/docs/installing/installer.rst

    and :program:`install-lockss` will successfully proceed to the next phase (:ref:`Testing the K3s Node`).

-2. If K3s is already present, :program:`install-lockss` will display the warning ``[Warning] K3s is already installed; skipping the K3s Installer`` and continue on to the next step.
+2. If the expected version of K3s is already present, :program:`install-lockss` will display ``'K3s version <installed-ver> is already installed; skipping'`` and continue on to the next step.
+Otherwise:

+   If an older version of K3s is already present, :program:`install-lockss` will display ``'Detected K3s version <installed-ver> is older than expected version <exp-ver>'`` and offer to install the newer version:

+   :guilabel:`Upgrade K3s??`

+   Enter :kbd:`Y` to install the newer k3s version or :kbd:`N` to bypass (or hit :kbd:`Enter` to accept the default in square brackets).

+   If a more recent version of K3s is already present, :program:`install-lockss` will display ``'Detected K3s version <installed-ver> is more recent than expected version <exp-ver>'`` and continue on to the next step.
 Otherwise:

    1. Next, :program:`install-lockss` will warn you that the directory K3s uses to store state data (by default :file:`/var/lib/rancher/k3s`) should not be attached to a space-limited volume.
 You will see the following prompt: